o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/variables/_index.md

     ![Drag a variable from the Script Canvas Variable Manager to the canvas to create an on-value-changed node.](/images/user-guide/scripting/script-canvas/variable-manager-create-on-value-changed.gif)

 * Create a new **OnVariableValueChanged** event node in your graph and set the **Source** field to a variable using the field's gear button.
-For help adding a node to a graph, refer to [Adding and Connecting Script Canvas Nodes](/docs/user-guide/scripting/script-canvas/editor-reference/nodes/adding-and-connecting).
+For help adding a node to a graph, refer to [Adding and Connecting Nodes in Script Canvas](/docs/user-guide/scripting/script-canvas/editor-reference/nodes/adding-and-connecting).

     ![Set the Source field of an OnVariableValueChanged event node using the field's gear button.](/images/user-guide/scripting/script-canvas/variable-manager-create-on-value-changed-node.png)